Connecting Solar Panels Together

 Connecting Solar Panels Together in Series

 The first method we will look at for connecting solar panels together is what’s known as “Series Wiring“.
-The electrical connection of solar panels in series increases the total system ouput voltage.
+The electrical connection of solar panels in series increases the total system output voltage.
 Series connected solar panels are generally used when you have a grid connected inverter or charge controller that requires 24 volts or more.
 To series wire the panels together you connect the positive terminal to the negative terminal of each panel until you are left with a single positive and negative connection.

 Solar panels in series add up or sum the voltages produced by each individual panel, giving the total output voltage of the array as shown.